craftingcity/The-Known-World/Prenotes Oct 28 23.md

 Welcome to [[Boneborn]], the [[Annual Boneborn Bash]] is 23 days away.
 Merchant companies named are legit, individuals are not ~necessarily~.

-The whole point of the Bash for the Infernal Cults is to open up a temporary connection to the
+The whole point of the Bash for the Infernal Cults is to open up a temporary connection to the [[Abyss]], very generically, to summon a large gathering of Demons, including [[Hannah's Demon (Celaena)]].

 ### What happened?